brand icon May1

 Okay, now keeping the answers to those questions above in mind, here are seven tips to improve on each point.

-I didn’t do anything formal in the beginning: just warmed up for about a mile and then started alternating between running fast for 30-60 seconds and running a slower pace for 30-90 seconds.
-I also tried I increase my speed one notch with each fast interval.
+I didn’t do anything formal at first: I just warmed up for about a mile and then started alternating between running at a fast pace for 30-60 seconds and a slower pace for 30-90 seconds.
+I also tried to increase my speed one notch with each fast interval.
 My faster pace was anywhere from 5:45 – 6:30 min/mile and recovery around 8:30-8:45 min/mile.

 Fartleks and strides are another way to break up steady running pace without doing formal intervals.
 Adding in fartleks mid-run or strides at the end of your runs a few times a week will improve your running form (even your posture!).
 Good form will also improve your running economy, which will also help with speed.
 Fartleks simply means “speed play,” where you vary your pace throughout the run, and strides are 4-6 bursts of fast running for about 100 meters.